LAION-AI/LAION-SAFETY/README.md

 To use our 5 class image classifier as a binary SFW - NSFW classifier, we consider images from the classes "Drawing" & "Neutral" as SFW and "Hentai", "Porn" & "Sexy" as NSFW.

---> Our image classifier predicts 96,45 % of the true NSFW correctly as NSFW (false negatives) and discards 7,96 % of the SFW images incorrectly as NSFW (false positives).
+--> Our image classifier predicts 96,45 % of the true NSFW correctly as NSFW and discards 7,96 % of the SFW images incorrectly as NSFW.

 False negatives: 3,55%